chrisspen/raspicam_node/README.md

 	source devel/setup.bash

-then you can run the node using
+then you can run the node using:

     rosrun raspicam raspicam_node

 Topic: